Fair and Efficient Investment in Public Transportation: Introduction

-This issue could be phrased in terms of utilitarian vs.~egalitarian social welfare.
-Indeed, utilitarian welfare aims to maximize overall societal benefit by focusing on aggregate well-being.
-In the context of public transportation, this approach would prioritize efficiency and productivity by reducing total travel times, lowering operational costs, and increasing service frequency to optimize mobility for the greatest number of users \citep{vickrey1969congestion}.
-However, while utilitarian principles can lead to highly efficient systems, they may also inadvertently reinforce inequalities, as they tend to favor high-demand areas and neglect regions with lower population densities or reduced economic activity \citep{amaral2009auction}.
-On the other hand, egalitarian welfare prioritizes fairness and the equitable distribution of resources, ensuring that no individual or group is disproportionately disadvantaged \citep{Rawl71a}.
+In contrast, egalitarian welfare prioritizes fairness and the equitable distribution of resources, ensuring that no individual or group is disproportionately disadvantaged \citep{Rawl71a}.
 In transportation planning, this means designing systems that provide access not only for those in high-density, economically vibrant areas but also for individuals in lower-income or remote communities \citep{behbahani2019conceptual}.
-Equity-based transit planning ensures an inclusive urban environment where mobility is a right accessible to all, rather than a privilege enjoyed primarily by those in well-served regions \citep{behbahani2019conceptual}.
+Equity-based transit planning ensures an inclusive urban environment where mobility is a right accessible to all, rather than a privilege enjoyed primarily by those in high-density regions \citep{behbahani2019conceptual}.